electraone/datafiles/manual/src/developers/nightly.md

 Nightly builds are not considered to be stable and should not be used for serious work on the presets.
 :::

+## 2.1.3b

+23 October 2021
+### changelog

+- Make it possible to use Lua functions in patch request and response headers.

 ## 2.1.2b